jeromerg/NCase/Presentation.md

 }
 ```

-It will generate the cartesian product between all groups of property assignments of both contributors.
-It works, you can mix any contributors together in any definition.
+This definition generates the cartesian product between all groups of property assignments for both contributors.
+It simply works!

 Combining Sets
 --------------

 You can also define multiple combinatorial sets and combine them together.
 For example, you may want to separate the set of `ITodo` cases from the set of	`IUser` cases.

-First you define the both sets for `ITodo` and `IUser` separately as following:
+First you define two sets for `ITodo` and `IUser` as following:

 <!--# NCaseCombiningSets_TODO_SET -->
 ```C#